Cub Cadet Zero Turn Steering Wheel Problems

 Cub cadet gtx 2100 power steering problems

 One common problem with this cub cadet model is difficulty turning the steering.
-It uses an electric power steering motor which could need a battery change at any point in time.
+It uses an electric power steering motor that could need a battery change at any time.

 So if the battery has run down or there is not enough voltage to power the steering, it poses a problem with the use of this mower.